ENSpunks/Timeland/Causal Relativity 2.0.md

 #### **Causal Relativity Postulates**:

 1. Laws of physics are frame independent.
-2. Mass is energy that causes space to curve and releases energy as light.
+2. Mass is energy that causes space to curve and mass has quantum properties causing release of energy as photons.
-3. Relative to curvature in space gravity and/or light move outward at a constant relative to the location in space.
+3. Relative to curvature in space gravity, and/or light, move outward at a constant relative to the location of mass in space.
-4. Causality are interactions of mass, light, and gravity in space relative to any frame without time.
+4. Mass, light, and gravity and their interactions in space define casuality from any frame without time.

 ---